-Trump said he would increase the VA budget, and the Department of Defense budget by 10 percent.
-He would cut foreign aid, the EPA, and other non-defense departments to do so.
+Trump said he would increase the Department of Veterans Affairs budget and the Department of Defense budget by 10 percent.
+He would cut foreign aid and the budgets of the Environmental Protection Agency and other non-defense departments to do so.
 He would ask Congress to rescind the sequester.
 All included in his 2018 budget.

-Trump also needs $10 billion to $20 billion for the Mexico border wall.
-He wants to add $30 billion in emergency funding to the FY 2017 budget.
+Trump also requested $10 billion to $20 billion for the Mexico border wall.
+He wants to add $30 billion in emergency funding to the Fiscal Year 2017 budget.
 These ambitious proposals can only be accomplished if he cuts non-defense budgets by 10 percent and completely eliminates foreign aid.
 He did not receive funding for the wall.

 He mentioned support for clean air and water.